 This makes Upside so effective: one-to-one personalization avoids profit cannibalization, and incremental profit earned on every transaction falls straight to the bottom line.
-So the outcome is an accurate measure of return on investment.
+So, the outcome is an accurate measure of return on investment.
 A $3.00 promotion for Mike off his total check size motivated him to order a fountain drink, resulting in $5.00 more spent than usual, which comes to $2.00 in incremental (unexpected) revenue from that transaction.

 Upside can personalize promotions for each customer by using the anonymized transaction data retailers already have to understand purchasing patterns, personalize promotions based on exactly how each individual shops, and generate offers that change buying behavior.

 Learn more about how Upside can work for your business:

 Upside polled thousands of retailers to understand the biggest challenges they currently face, and a common theme emerged.

 The average American only travels about three miles for casual meals out.
 How can restaurateurs get customers to go farther to choose them?

 Request a demo of our platform with no obligation.
 Our team of industry experts will reach out to learn more about your unique business needs.